Find Affordable College Courses

 Muncie, IN

 Ball State University came in at #6 in this year’s edition of the Most Popular Journalism Master’s Degree Schools in the Great Lakes Region ranking.
-Located in the small city of Muncie, Ball State is a public college with a very large student population.
+Located in the city of Muncie, Ball State is a public school with a very large student population.

 Of the 7 students majoring in journalism at Ball State, 43% are male and 57% are female.

-School of the Art Institute of Chicago did quite well in this year’s ranking of the most popular places for journalism students to get a master’s degree.
-It came in at #7 on the list.
-Located in the large city of Chicago, School of the Art Institute of Chicago is a private not-for-profit school with a small student population.
+School of the Art Institute of Chicago landed the #7 spot in the 2023 rankings for the most popular master’s degree journalism programs.
+Located in the city of Chicago, School of the Art Institute of Chicago is a private not-for-profit school with a small student population.

 About 83% of the students majoring in journalism at the school are women while 17% are male.